DaffodilYu/yuchen.github.io/_learning/Literature_MagnetoTransport.md

 ​	Berry phase (Berry, 1984).

-​	 “anomalous velocity” by Luttinger, arose naturally in the first microscopic theory of the AHE by Karplus and Luttinger (1954).
+​	 earlier dubbed “anomalous velocity” by Luttinger, arose naturally in the first microscopic theory of the AHE by Karplus and Luttinger (1954).

+> KL showed that when an external electric field is applied to a solid, electrons acquire an additional contribution to their group velocity.

+> experiments of Pugh 1930 and Pugh and Lippert 1932 stablished that an empirical relation

+Hall resistivity $\rho_{xy} = R_0H_z + R_sM_z$

+> The second term represents the Halleffect contribution due to the spontaneous magnetization.